FundMakerFdn/fundmaker-strategy-sdk/README.md

   -h, --help                 display help for command
 ```

 This command fetches historical spot price data for BTCUSDT, ETHUSDT, and BNBUSDT pairs from the Binance API.
-The data is then saved to the database for further analysis or use in strategies.
+The data is then saved to the database.

 ### Usage example

-Fetch hourly data for the last 30 days:
+Fetch hourly data for 2024-09-12 to 2024-10-12:

 ```
-yarn fetch-spot -i 1h -s 2023-09-12 -e 2023-10-12
+yarn fetch-spot -i 1h -s 2024-09-12 -e 2024-10-12
 ```

-This will fetch hourly data for BTCUSDT, ETHUSDT, and BNBUSDT pairs from September 12, 2023, to October 12, 2023, and save it to the database.

 ## yarn print-pools